Thomas Batts: Batts and Fallam expedition

 On September 1, 1671, Thomas Batts (Thomas Batte), Thomas Wood, and Robert Fallam (Robert Hallom) set out from Appomattox Town (located near present-day Petersburg, Virginia), "accompanied with Peracuta, a great man of the Apomatock Indians, and Jack Nesan, formerly servant to Ma.-Gen. Wood, with five horses."
-They were acting under a commission granted to Abraham Wood "for finding out the ebbing and flowing of the water behind the mountains, in order to the discovery of the South Sea" and authorized by the Virginia House of Burgesses.
-The Batts and Fallam group is credited with discovering Woods River, now called the New River.
+They were acting under a commission granted to Abraham Wood and authorized by the Virginia House of Burgesses "for finding out the ebbing and flowing of the water behind the mountains, in order to the discovery of the South Sea" The Batts and Fallam group is credited with discovering Woods River, now called the New River.
 Thomas Wood died during the expedition.

-The Batts-Fallam Journel records that on September 17, 1671, "the Indians being impatient of longer stay, they proclaimed King Chas. the Second, and marked four trees, the first, C. R., for his Majesty, the second, W. B. William Berkeley, for the Governor, the third, A. W., for Maj.-Gen. Abraham Wood, and the last, T. B., R. F., for themselves, and P. for Peracuta, who said he would be an Englishman, and on another tree are letters for the rest".
+The Batts-Fallam Journal records that on September 17, 1671, "the Indians being impatient of longer stay, they proclaimed King Chas. the Second, and marked four trees, the first, C. R., for his Majesty, the second, W. B. William Berkeley, for the Governor, the third, A. W., for Maj.-Gen. Abraham Wood, and the last, T. B., R. F., for themselves, and P. for Peracuta, who said he would be an Englishman, and on another tree are letters for the rest".

 The expedition returned to Fort Henry on Oct.
 1.